Europe’s Top 10 Enchanting Scenic Roads

 Depending on how many places you want to stop in, allow at least 2-3 days for this drive.

 Southern Dalmatian Coast, Croatia

-The Adriatic Highway connecting Split to Dubrovnik is a spectacular road which will make your heart race.
-Going from Split to Dubrovnik, briefly passing through Bosnia and Herzegovina, the blue Adriatic is on your right and the dramatic Dinaric Alps to your left.
+The Adriatic Highway connecting Split to Dubrovnik is a spectacular road that will make your heart race.
+Going from Split to Dubrovnik, briefly passing through Bosnia Herzegovina, the blue Adriatic is on your right and the dramatic Dinaric Alps to your left.

 Without any stops, the drive is about four hours.
 You’ll be tempted but don’t speed through it!
 Instead, stop and enjoy the cities along the route.
 After all, nothing is more refreshing than a dip in the sea after long hours on the bike.

-Trollstigen (or the Troll’s Path), opened in 1936, features 11 hairpin bends, amazing mountain views, and quite a bit of adrenaline running through your veins thanks to the 10% incline.
+Trollstigen (or the Troll’s Path), opened in 1936 and features 11 hairpin bends, amazing mountain views, and quite a bit of adrenaline running through your veins thanks to the 10% incline.
 The stunning waterfalls along the way also offer amazing photographic opportunities.
-Stop at the 700-metre (2,300 ft) plateau to enjoy the views and take a break.
+Stop at the 700-meter (2,300 ft) plateau to enjoy the views and take a break.

 Norwegian County Road 63 connects Andalsnes to Validal and is a very popular destination for tourists during the high season.
 If you’re interested in tackling this unique track, do note that it is closed during fall and winter months.

 Dreaming of exploring the Old Continent at a slow pace?
 Join a guided motorcycle tour in Europe and make the most of your road trip.